dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/05-hello-functions/README.md

 Okay, now that we have our `String` object, how will it help us figure out how long our string is?
 With the `length()` method. `text.length()` returns the number of characters in our string as an integer value.
 In our current case, "Hello World" has 11 characters, so that's what `text.length()` will return.
 Hold on to that knowledge and lets move on to our next problem to solve, the width of the characters in our font.

-The BB_SPI_LCD library has a method to return the height of the current active font `fontHeight()`, but not its width.
-There are some clever ways we could make our own function to do so, but let's keep it simple and just declare a variable to keep track of it for now.
+The BB_SPI_LCD library has a method to return the height of the current active font `fontHeight()`, but not the width of its characters.
+There are some clever ways we could make our own function to do so, but let's keep it simple and just declare a variable to keep track of it.
 Put it in `drawTextBox()` for now (we may move it later).

 ```c++
 int charWidth = 12;